nhselect/step1-training/content/user-guide/centremanager/02-centre-management/managing-registration-prompts/index.md

 order: 3
 rating: true
 createdAt: 2022-09-01T15:21:22.133Z
-updatedAt: 2022-09-01T15:21:22.137Z
+updatedAt: 2023-10-03T15:21:22.137Z
 ---
 When a Learner registers or is registered by the centre for a profile, the system prompts for some basic information: **first name, last name, email address** and **job group**.

-To make it easier to filter through the Trust's delegate list and, in future, reporting data, we recommend centres add the following **3 mandatory pre-existing prompts /answers** to the registration process:
+To make it easier to filter through the organisation's delegate list and, in future, reporting data, we recommend centres add the following **3 mandatory pre-existing prompts /answers** to the registration process:

 #### Prompt 1: Programme of study / course

+* Critical Care IV Therapy Passport
 * Critical Care Step 1 proficiencies
+* Critical Care Step 2 proficiencies
+* Critical Care Step 3 proficiencies
 * Digital Skills
-* IV passport
+* IV Therapy Passport
 * Other

-> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care Step 1 proficiencies & IV passport)
+> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care Step 1 proficiencies & IV Therapy passport, etc)

 #### Prompt 2: Organisation / company

-* *Include all the hospitals in your centre/Trust as options*
+* *Include all the hospitals in your centre/organisation as options*

 #### Prompt 3: Department / team

-* *Include all the CC units participating in pilot in your centre/Trust as options*
+* *Include all the CC units participating in pilot in your centre/organisation as options*
 * Other

 1. Select **Manage registration prompts**